canada-ca/canada-ca.github.io/_posts/2019-10-23-tips-travel-contact.md

 </style>

 In the winter of 2019, the Digital Transformation Office (DTO) worked with teams from Global Affairs Canada (GAC) and the Canada Revenue Agency (CRA) on two separate optimization projects: Travel advice and advisories and Contact the <abbr title="Canada Revenue Agency">CRA</abbr>.
 Both involved top tasks that millions of Canadians seek to complete on Canada.ca each year.
-During these projects we identified four tips to help improve content design on Canada.ca and increase user success.
+Here are 4 content design lessons that helped increase user success for these projects.

 ## 1. Put answers in web content, not publications